albrechtlab-mobot/IMLS_woodland_restoration/README.md

 IMLS_all_species_raw.csv - A dataset containing relative abundance cover data for plant species across 5 samples of 10 transects, with 5 quadrats per transect.
 Species are rows.
 The spreadsheet contains the following columns:

 `
 sp_id	- species identificaiton number.
 Integers 1-356.
-Each taxon has a unique sp_id including those not identified to species level.\
+Each taxon has a unique sp_id including those not identified to species level. <br/>
-family - taxonomic designation of plant family based on Ladd and Thomas 2015 for Missouri. seeded_1_2	- factor with levels "yes", or "no" indicating if a species was added to the seed mix for transects 1 through 2.\
+family - taxonomic designation of plant family based on Ladd and Thomas 2015 for Missouri. <br/>
+seeded_1_2	- factor with levels "yes", or "no" indicating if a species was added to the seed mix for transects 1 through 2. <br/>
 seeded_3_6	- factor with levels "yes", or "no" indicating if a species was added to the seed mix for transects 3 through 6.\
 seeded_7_10	- factor with levels "yes", or "no" indicating if a species was added to the seed mix for transects 7 through 10.\
 native	- factor with levels "yes", or "no" indicating if a species is native to the study region in MO, USA.\